plucafo/readme-generator/README.md

-# readme-generator
+# My first node.js project

-App that uses node and the inquirer package to generates a professional README.md based on user responses
+This README was generated automatically using prompts and the inquirer package from node.js